JetBrains/amper/docs/Documentation.md

 |-Pot.yaml
 ```

-_NOTE: In the future we plan to also support a 'flat' multi-platform layout like the one below.
+_NOTE: In the future we plan to also support a more light-weight multi-platform layout like the one below.
 It requires some investment in the IntelliJ platform, so we haven't yet done it._

 ```